-- provide learners with a basic understanding of housing, - introduce some of the skills and knowledge necessary to participate in housing related activities whether paid or voluntary, - prepare learners for further study.
+- provide learners with a basic understanding of housing, - introduce some of the skills and knowledge necessary to participate in housing related activities whether paid or voluntary, - prepare learners for further study at level 3.

 The qualification is suitable for learners...